proxyrunner/pr-networks/network-utilities/routing-protocols/EIGRP/EIGRP.md

 What do ACK packets indicate when exchanging EIGRP updates between routers?

 They indicate that the router received the update information, and this acknowledgment is mandatory.
 After two routers have exchanged hellos and the neighbor adjacency is established, they exchange ACK packets, indicating that the other side received the update information.

+## EIGRP Timers

+Sometimes you need to adjust timers to improve convergence time.
+Some links will appear particularly ideal to do this for, but there are some drawbacks.

+* Asymmetrical timers may lead to flapping EIGRP neighbors and network instability.

-## Configure Timers
+### Configure Timers

 ```
 BR3(config)# interface Serial 0/0